endless-sky/endless-sky.github.io/_posts/2025-01-25-unstable-release-0.10.11.md

 <img class="centered shadowed" src="/images/blog/v0.10.11/carrier.png" width="490" height="350" />

 These changes help shift the Carrier away from the big, heavy brawler role it currently plays alongside the Cruiser, and into a supportive ranged approach, relying on its fighters and drones to do a majority of its damage.
 This also helps with fighting against them - in things like the Free Worlds battles, the Carrier itself is now less of a direct combatant.
 Any Carriers prior to this update will still retain the original build.
 More importantly, we've elected to leave the Giftbringer alone as increasing its fighter count would spike the difficulty of that fight by a lot with its Sestor drones.
-It has been dubbed a "Modified Carrier", using the original hardpoint setup, and got a slightly adjusted sprite for it thanks to Gefullte Taubenbrust.
+It has been dubbed a "Modified Carrier", using the original hardpoint setup, and got a slightly adjusted sprite for it thanks to Gefüllte Taubenbrust.

 But wait, there's more!
 While looking at human carriers, we gave the Aerie the love it finally deserved, and it now has four fighter bays instead of two.
 It is an overall buff, and it helps make the Aerie be more competitive against other ships of its class.
 Thanks to Quantumshark again for helping me extensively test and balance all of these carrier changes.